-The classic White Christmas Party Theme is always in style.
-People just love the opportunity to wear a white suit jacket or dress and it’s easy to look gorgeous in all white with white tie, white feather boa and a touch of glitter.
+The classic White Christmas party theme is always in style.
+People just love the opportunity to wear a white suit jacket or dress and it’s easy to look gorgeous in all white with a white tie, white feather boa and a touch of glitter.
 You don’t need to spell it out on the invite either.

 A big plastic white Christmas tree makes a great Christmas centerpiece for home parties and can sit in the foyer or entrance at bigger events.
 If the tree is full enough, you don’t need to decorate it at all.
 If it looks sparse, stick with white or silver decorations and remember… less is more.
 As the hostess, huge, white-feathered angel wings are guaranteed to turn you into a stunning party ornament (save on décor…), and as host, this is the one time you can get away with wearing a white suit with white patent leather shoes and a white top hat and gloves.

 When decorating the room, feel free to incorporate silver and translucent color to your decorations.
 Use plenty of glitter, tinsel and sequins to make the room shimmer and sparkle.
 Candles make gorgeous centerpieces, but be sure to look at your insurance and check with the event or room hire company for regulations around open flame decorations.
 It’s true that fire can add drama and excitement to a party but leave it to the fire twirlers on the lawn.
 Hurricane vases around your candles are a great way to prevent tabletop décor from going up in flames!

 Giant lollipops line the path all the way up to the door, and candy canes create an arch at the entrance, where you are greeted by the Candy Fairy as you enter the party.
 Guests sip cotton candy cocktails at tables decorated with candy stripe linens and little bowls of candy.
 Who doesn’t love Candy Land?